Diabetic Retinopathy

 In the event diabetic retinopathy is diagnosed, your ophthalmologist may initially monitor your eyes’ health.
 But should you have vision changes, there may be the need for treatments to reduce further damage, including:

-- Laser treatments may be effective, as they can reduce retinal swelling, shrink blood vessels, and stop any leaking.
+- Laser treatments may be performed, as they effectively decrease retinal swelling, reduce blood vessel size, and stop any leaking.

 Schedule a Diabetic Retinopathy Consultation in South Carolina